nickblink/global_covid19_response/README.md

 chosen, and we have defined the baseline period to be data from January 2016-December 2019.

-The functions included in this repository focus on the modelling and processing stages.
+The functions included in this repository focus on the modeling and processing stages.

 ### Facility-level models: